 The shape of a bed bug resembles an apple seed.
 These flat, roundish bugs are not only found on begs, though.
 Inspect window treatments, window and door frames, carpeting, crown molding, and all types of furniture for these unappealing and problematic bugs.

 Bugs are not the only pests you need to worry about.
-Pest control experts recommend a thorough inspection of your rental for obvious and subtle signs of mice and other rodents.
+Plano pest control experts recommend a thorough inspection of your rental for obvious and subtle signs of mice and other rodents.

 If you do not see any mouse droppings, you should also inspect cabinetry, floors, walls, and electrical wiring for signs of damage.
 Mice will scratch and chew through wood and drywall in an attempt to create nests.
 They will also chew on electrical wiring, which can become dangerous due to the risk of fires.